apify/apify-docs/sources/platform/storage/usage.md

 > Never share a URL containing your authentication token, to avoid compromising your account's security. <br/>
 > If the data you want to share requires a token, first download the data, then share it as a file.

-### JavaScript SDK {#javascript-sdk}
+### Apify SDKs

-The Apify [JavaScript SDK](https://github.com/apify/apify-sdk-js) is a JavaScript/Node.js library that provides tools for building your own Actors.
-Requires [Node.js](https://nodejs.org/en/) 16 or later.
+The Apify SDKs are libraries in JavaScript or Python that proviede tools for building your own Actors.</br>

-### Python SDK {#python-sdk}
+* JavaScript SDK requires [Node.js](https://nodejs.org/en/) 16 or later.

-The Apify [Python SDK](https://github.com/apify/apify-sdk-python) is a Python library providing tools to build your own Actors.
-Requires [Python](https://www.python.org/downloads/release/python-380/) 3.8 or above.
+* Python SDK requires [Python](https://www.python.org/downloads/release/python-380/) 3.8 or above.

-### JavaScript API client {#javascript-api-client}

-The Apify [JavaScript API client](https://github.com/apify/apify-client-js) (`apify-client`) allows you to access your datasets from any Node.js application, whether it is running on the Apify platform or externally.

-Go to the [client's documentation](/api/client/js/docs) for help with setup.

-### Python API client {#python-api-client}
+### Apify API Clients

-The Apify [Python API client](https://github.com/apify/apify-client-python) (`apify-client`) allows you to access your datasets from any Python application, whether it is running on the Apify platform or externally.
-Requires [Python](https://www.python.org/downloads/release/python-380/) 3.8 or above.
+The Apify API Clients allow you to access your datasets from any Node.js or Python application, whether it's running on the Apify platform or externally.

-Go to the [client's documentation](/api/client/python/docs/quick-start) for help with setup.
+You can visit [API Clients](/api) documentations for more information.

 ### Apify API {#apify-api}